southoz/dArkOS-G80CA/README.md

 ## ⚠️ Known Issues

-- Waiting on Issues to be raised.
+- render96ex is not working

 ## ⚠️ Important Installation Warnings